endormi/automation/README.md

 - [Income](https://github.com/endormi/automation/blob/master/income/income.py) - X - Adds income to Excel (Currently has only one `.py` file, but I will be adding more later.
 Current code needs you to add the income manually, but will automatically add them to Excel.
 Not ideal I know, I'll be adding a better code when I have time).
 This is only a foundation for your excel files, which you can then update to your own liking.
 - [Monitor-website](https://github.com/endormi/automation/blob/master/monitor-website/web.py) - If website isn't up-and-running, sends an email and plays a sound.
 - [Move-cursor](https://github.com/endormi/automation/blob/master/move-cursor/cursor.py) - Move cursor every 10 seconds.
-- [Open-essentials](https://github.com/endormi/automation/blob/master/open-essentials/essentials.py) - X - Open all of the essentials for development such as websites. tools and editor.
 - [Organize-files](https://github.com/endormi/automation/blob/master/organize-files/organizer.py) - Organizes files (images, audio, texts, videos and compressed files) and moves them inside specified folders.
 - [Repo](https://github.com/endormi/automation/tree/master/repo) - Creates a private or public GitHub repository (uses selenium, but you can easliy also use the GitHub package).
 - [Scheduler](https://github.com/endormi/automation/tree/master/scheduler/scheduler.py) - X - Scheduled jobs (open email, shutdown computer etc.).